This blog article was originally published on July 31, 2024. It was last updated on January 16, 2025.

-The Small Dollar Lending Rule, established by the Consumer Financial Protection Bureau (CFPB), aims to protect consumers from the potentially harmful practices associated with payday loans, vehicle title loans, deposit advance products, and certain high-cost installment loans.
+The Small Dollar Lending Rule (Rule), established by the Consumer Financial Protection Bureau (CFPB), aims to protect consumers from the potentially harmful practices associated with payday loans, vehicle title loans, deposit advance products, and certain high-cost installment loans.

 Originally issued in 2017 to address unfair and abusive collection practices, the regulation aimed to put mandatory underwriting requirements, including requiring lenders to conduct robust “ability to repay” analysis, and multiple payment provisions in place.
 The payment provisions essentially adopted a “two-strikes-and-you’re-out” rule.
 Under the rule, after two consecutive attempts to withdraw money from an account have failed, covered lenders would not be able to attempt another payment unless the borrower specifically authorized the third attempt.
 The regulation was originally set to go into effect in 2019, but litigation delayed it for years.
 In July 2020, the mandatory underwriting component was rescinded, and all related underwriting provisions were eliminated.